Stichtite: Meanings, Properties, and Uses

 What Is Atlantisite Stone?

 Atlantisite is a gemstone with a green serpentine base with stichtite formed along it.
-Essentially, it’s a gem that has portions of each stone, and the color combination makes it incredibly striking.
+Essentially, it’s a gem that has portions of each stone, and the colour combination makes it incredibly striking.

 Serpentine typically comes in shades of green, such as mint, lime, forest, or grass green.
 Stichtite is usually found in shades of purple, lilac, or rose pink, causing the two gemstones to have a remarkable amount of contrast when found together in atlantisite.